maxxiimo/coding-design/chp1-information-architecting.md

 Wireframing
 -----------

-From the exercises above you have absolutely everything you need to start coding with confidence: content, and the site's information architecture and prototype layout are pretty far along at this point.
+From the exercises above you have absolutely everything you need to start coding with confidence: content, the site's information architecture, and a complete paper prototype.

-If your paper prototype is the blueprint, what you code moving forward is a living wireframe.
-A living wireframe in that when clients, teammates, and/or stakeholders need to review beyond the early exercises, you can send them to a live URL where they can click away and resize all they want.
+Your prototype by the way will act as a blueprint, and what you code moving forward will become a living wireframe.
+A living wireframe in that its live!

+When clients, teammates, and/or stakeholders need to review, send them to a live URL where they can click away and watch the progression.
 The wireframe will simulate the actual application, in fact the wireframe will become the application.
 For you, everything from this point forward is just an iteration in the development process so **revise and release often!**

 TIP: Since we are using git, it's a good idea to always use topic branches as you move along the development process.
 For example: